IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Added section Clock drift issues and remedies.

 * Removed '*= max(0.5,1.0-ref_wnd_ratio)' as this function is replaced by qdelay_dev_norm related restriction on reference window growth.

+* Removed extra selective restriction on ref_wnd growth when L4S is not enabled as this function is replaced by qdelay_dev_norm related restriction on reference window growth.